-We can distinguish “fat” tombolos with b/L = 0.5 to 1, and “umbilical” tombolos with b/L < 0.05.
-Between these extremes, a wide area is covered by “normal” tombolos, where artificial tombolos nicely mix-up with natural ones, without any difference between single and multiple detached breakwaters.
+We can distinguish “fat” isthmuses with b/L = 0.5 to 1, and “umbilical” isthmuses with b/L < 0.05.
+Between these extremes, a wide area is covered by “normal” isthmuses, where artificial isthmuses nicely mix-up with natural ones, without any visible difference between single and multiple detached breakwaters.

 |Salient:||L/D < 0.65|